TEDxAuckland/tedx-auckland-site/src/_posts/2018-10-06-an-interview-with-pete-ceglinski---ceo-and-co-founder-of-the-seabin-project.md

 ![](/uploads/blog-pete.jpg)

-You can catch Pete Ceglinski talk more on his revolutionary new idea at [TEDxAuckland 2018: Off-Piste on October 13.](https://tedxauckland.com/events/2018/){: target="_blank"}
+You can catch Pete Ceglinski talk more on his revolutionary new idea at&nbsp;[TEDxAuckland 2018: Off-Piste on October 13.](https://tedxauckland.com/events/2018/){: target="_blank"}